ha7ilm/qtcsdr/README.md

 * 28 × 5 = 140 MHz
 * 28 × 7 = 196 MHz

-...and actually you may distrub some important radio communication service.
-Do no do this!
+...and actually you may distrub some important radio communication services.
+Do not do this!

 If you need an SDR transmitter that doesn't generate harmonics like this, then you should buy a proper one, for example the <a href="https://greatscottgadgets.com/hackrf/">HackRF</a>.

-Also NEVER EVER transmit or do any tests with your transmitter in the airband (where flights communicate)!
+Also NEVER EVER transmit or do any tests with your transmitter in the airband (where flights communicate)! <br />
-(The VHF airband is between 108 MHz and 137MHz.)
+The VHF airband is between 108 MHz and 137MHz: never transmit there.
 You have been warned!

 ## How to set it up